Jozwiaczek/smart-door/README.md

  `source ~/.profile`
  7. Next, let's enter on virtual environment: *Remember to always work on this project in a virtual environment, otherwise the program will not work without OpenCv*
  `workon cv`
- 8. Add camera drivers to the last line after opening: `sudo nano /etc/modules file`
+ 8. Add camera drivers `bcm2835-v4l2` to the last line by opening: `sudo nano /etc/modules file`
+ 9. `enter code here`

 ## TODO:
 This section contains the features I would like to add to the application, but do not currently have time for.
 If someone would like to contribute changes or patches, I would be all to happy to incorporate them.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM3ODg2NDcyMywtODUzNTQ2NjYsLTk3MD
+eyJoaXN0b3J5IjpbMTA1NDU4NDM2NywtODUzNTQ2NjYsLTk3MD
 M5MTk5NSwtMzM0NzMzNDE3LDE2MzgzODA2OTIsLTk0MDg0OTQ2
 OCwtMjcyOTQ1MDI0LDE3NDczNTI5MThdfQ==
 -->